jjsiv/nvim-config/README.md

 - ripgrep (for nvim-telescope)
 - fd (optional, for nvim-telescope)
 - npm (optional, required for some installations via Mason)
+- go (optional, required for some installations via Mason)

 1. [Download and install Neovim 0.10.2](https://github.com/neovim/neovim/releases/tag/v0.10.2)
 2. Untar and move directory to /opt.
 Update PATH accordingly